Zodiac1978/mail-on-update-reloaded/readme.txt

 * Fixed Bug when checke WordPress Version

 = 2.4 =
-* Fixed Bug when validating E-Mail-Adresses
+* Fixed Bug when validating E-Mail-Addresses
 * Fixed Bug with UTF-8 encoding
 * Fixed Bug when validating if a plugin is active or not
 * Updated language file